fullcalendar/fullcalendar-docs/_docs-v4/event-source/google-calendar.md

 excerpt_separator: <!--more-->
 ---

-FullCalendar can display events from a public [Google Calendar](http://calendar.google.com/).<!--more--> Google Calendar can serve as a backend that manages and persistently stores event data (a feature that FullCalendar currently lacks).
+FullCalendar can display events from a public [Google Calendar](http://calendar.google.com/) with the API returning a JSON object.<!--more--> Google Calendar can serve as a backend that manages and persistently stores event data (a feature that FullCalendar currently lacks).

 ## Before you code...